aaronbrezel/ocirs/README.md

 CascadeTabNet is a deep-learning-powered automatic table recognition method that can detect both bordered and borderless tables from images. ocirs uses CascadeTabNet to crop form 990 pages down to just the table, removing the parts of the image can hurt the accuracy of the table extraction process.

 **System requirement notes**
 CascadeTabNet's table detection models were trained using MMDetection v1.2.0.
 This means they require a CUDA-enabled GPU to function.
-If you don't have one of those on your local machine, you can try using Google Colab with activated GPU hardware acceleration or cloud-computing instance.
+If you don't have one of those on your local machine, you can try using Google Colab with activated GPU hardware acceleration or cloud-computing instance (see ).
 This version of MMDetection also requires a version of PyTorch that is not compatible with Python v.3.9.
 A full list of requirements is [available here](https://mmdetection.readthedocs.io/en/v1.2.0/INSTALL.html#requirements).
 Additionally, once CascadeTabNet trains its models using a newer version of MMdetection, a [CPU-only setup](https://mmdetection.readthedocs.io/en/latest/get_started.html#install-with-cpu-only) may be possible.

 To get CascadeTabNet working, adapt the instructures outlined in the [CascadeTabNet repository](https://github.com/DevashishPrasad/CascadeTabNet/blob/master/README.md#2-setup).